What to Pack for the UK: the Top 7 Things You Can't Travel Without

 Backpack: The traveller's best friend

-The understated backpack - aside from the obvious practicalities while commuting - is in fact an essential item if you want to be taken seriously in London.
+The understated backpack - aside from the obvious practicalities while commuting - is in fact an essential item if you want to be taken seriously in the United Kingdom.
 And not just any old backpack, it should fit comfortably over a coat, be streamlined and non-lumpy, fit various communication essentials, have easy access to train cards and other travel paraphernalia.
 Strategic pouches and pockets in your bag or backpack are essential for panic-free travelling wherever you are – you know where your credit card, passport, wallet etc. are at any time and can avoid those awful moments of panic while scrabbling through your belongings trying to find whatever is hiding under the last month worth of receipts.
-So, with trainers on and backpack slung over your shoulder, you are finally looking like a seasoned Londoner on a mission.
+So, with trainers on and backpack slung over your shoulder, you are finally looking like a local on a mission.

 Books and music: Perfect for downtime

-Aside from the more obvious jeans, tights and trainers, a good book or two is always on our essential 'what to pack for England' list.
+Aside from the more obvious jeans, tights and trainers, a good book or two is always on our essential 'what to pack for the UK' list.
 Thank goodness for the trusty Kindle which allows us to travel with several books without sending the scales skyrocketing at check-in.
 If you are one of those people who enjoy complete immersion on holiday, try reading Balthazar Jones and The Tower of London Zoo by Julia Stuart, Brick Lane by Monica Ali, or Notes from a Small Island by Bill Bryson.
 If music is more your medium, then create a playlist prior to your trip for easy listening.